CPT Symmetry and Its Breaking in the Chiral Fermion Formalism: Conclusions and outlook

-While we do not specify an exact mechanism for the origin of Lorentz violation, the formulation remains compatible with effective theories often arising from high-energy physics scenarios.
-These may include string theory or other beyond-standard Model frameworks where Lorentz symmetry is not fundamental but emerges at low energies.
-This formalism is particularly useful for future studies that aim to explore Lorentz and/or CPT violation in more complex scenarios, such as supersymmetric extensions of gravity or higher-spin field theories.
-Additionally, this work opens the door to investigating the physical consequences of such violations in astrophysical phenomena, cosmology, and potential experimental searches, in baryons of spin-$\frac{3}{2}$ for example, thereby contributing to a deeper understanding of fundamental symmetries in nature.
+While we do not specify an exact mechanism for the origin of Lorentz violation, being inspired by the spontaneous Lorentz symmetry breaking, the formulation remains compatible with effective theories that often arise from high-energy physics scenarios.
+These may include string theory or other model frameworks beyond the standard one where Lorentz symmetry is not fundamental but emerges at low energies.
+This formalism is particularly useful for future studies aiming to explore Lorentz violation and/or CPT in more complex scenarios, such as supersymmetric extensions of gravity or higher spin field theories.
+Furthermore, this work opens the door to the investigation of the physical consequences of such violations in astrophysical phenomena, cosmology, and possible experimental searches in spin-$\frac{3}{2}$ baryons, for example, thus contributing to a deeper understanding of fundamental symmetries in nature.

 \acknowledgments JLDC acknowledges support from SNI (CONAHCYT) and VIEP (BUAP), APL wants to thank FCFM-BUAP for the warm and enjoyable hospitality during his sabbatical leave and where part of this work was done.
 The work of APL has been partially supported by CONAHCYT, Mexico, under grant 237004.
 IPC acknowledges financial support from CONAHCYT, Mexico, and thanks Jonathan Reyes Pérez for his valuable discussions during this work.